 How can fans-to-be gain access to your music?
 Do you have a website with sample songs or a demo CD?

 Nick: Samples, yeah we have plenty of samples, but most of them are Gregor screaming like a goat.
-But yeah, we are on all the usual places.
-Basically we are everywhere:
+You can find us on Facebook, iTunes and Spotify.

 Have you released anything yet/if they have how has it gone down and are you planning anything for the near future?